May 21, 2010

 The major debates on the supplemental bill will center on fights over costs and how much of the bill or new additions to the bill — including an upcoming move to add $23 billion for emergency support to keep teachers from being laid off due to local budget cuts — should be offset with spending reductions in other programs.

 Tax Extenders Bill — The $200 billion “American Jobs and Closing Tax Loopholes Act” (H.R.
 4213) is also moving rapidly toward floor consideration in both houses.
 It extends a wide variety of targeted tax expenditures as well as unemployment benefits.
+Visit HKM.com to further understand employment laws.
 The bill also carries emergency aid to local government, emergency disaster relief, a summer jobs program, a multi-year postponement of the scheduled cut in Medicare physician payments, and a major reform in the size of fees recovered from oil companies in the wake of oil spills.

 For agriculture, the bill includes $4.6 billion to pay for settlements in the Pigford (black farmer) and Cobell (American Indian) lawsuits.
 NSAC supports the inclusion of the long overdue funding for the settlements.